The Definition of Active Resistance in Criminal Law

 Resistance in General

-There are at least 10 different types of recognized resistance in criminal law, and each falls into one of the above two categories – or, at least, it's supposed to.
+There are at least ten different types of recognized resistance in criminal law, and each falls into one of the above two categories – or, at least, it's supposed to.
 Turning one's back on a police officer and ignoring him is non-responsive resistance.
-Physical assault on an officer is obviously active resistance and it is subject to penalties of its own.
+Physical assault on an officer is active resistance, and it is subject to penalties of its own.

 The division between passive and active resistance is typically determined in court when the overall circumstances of the situation are weighed: what, when, how, why and where.